-The purpose of the policy is to create a supportive, caring, and healthy environment for patients while promoting optimal patient care.
+The purpose of this policy is to create a supportive, caring and healthy environment for patients while promoting optimal patient care.

-It is the policy of The University of Texas MD Anderson Cancer Center to allow MD Anderson patients to have visitors 24 hours per day without regard to race, color, national origin, ethnicity, religion, culture/cultural values, language, physical or mental disability, socioeconomic status, sex, sexual orientation, or gender identity/expression.
+It is the policy of The University of Texas MD Anderson Cancer Center to allow patients to have visitors without regard to race, color, national origin, ethnicity, religion, culture/cultural values, language, physical or mental disability, socioeconomic status, sex, sexual orientation, or gender identity/expression.

 - One overnight visitor is allowed in a patient room.